AFRICA

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?

-The FCO can, however, potentially investigate a merger that does not meet the thresholds based on the general prohibition of anti-competitive agreements or on the rules governing the abuse of a dominant position.
+Moreover, the FCO can potentially investigate a merger that does not meet the thresholds based on the general prohibition of anti-competitive agreements or on the rules governing the abuse of a dominant position.
 The former is particularly relevant for joint ventures which entail the risk of market coordination between the parent undertakings.

 Referral to and from other authorities